 Sensory bins have been a hit in classrooms and homes around the world.
 If you are unfamiliar with sensory bins, they’re a large container that contains different objects and materials.
 Each item in the sensory bin is carefully thought out as to help stimulate the various senses a person has.
 Kids love this kind of stuff!
 It introduces them to objects that feel different.
 If you’re looking to make a homemade sensory bin, here is a year’s worth of sensory bin ideas.

-January Sensory Bin – Letters in the Snow
+January Sensory Bin – Snow and Ice

 February Sensory Bin – Sensory Play Hearts